danangcrysnanto/bovine_pangenome_graph/README.md

 graph1 UCD,OBV,Angus
 graph2 UCD,Angus
 ```
 - Job specification in the pipeline designed for `LSF` system.
-One need to adapt for the other computing cluster.
+One need to adapt for the other computing clusters.

 **Usage**
+---

 ```
 snakemake -s snake_graph.py
 ```

 **Output**